alexanderswerdlow/gen/README.md

 Instead, we have `multirun.py` which generates a sequence of calls (through `os.system()`), each of which are a single training run. `launch_slurm.py` then runs a SLURM job.

-## Known issues

-Segmentation maps when cropping sometime have false where it should be true

 ## Misc

 To update submodules, run `git pull --recurse-submodules`